Commutative diagram: Diagram chasing

 Diagram chasing (also called diagrammatic search) is a method of mathematical proof used especially in homological algebra, where one establishes a property of some morphism by tracing the elements of a commutative diagram.
 A proof by diagram chasing typically involves the formal use of the properties of the diagram, such as injective or surjective maps, or exact sequences.
 A syllogism is constructed, for which the graphical display of the diagram is just a visual aid.
 It follows that one ends up "chasing" elements around the diagram, until the desired element or result is constructed or verified.

 Examples of proofs by diagram chasing include those typically given for the five lemma, the snake lemma, the zig-zag lemma, and the nine lemma.

 In higher category theory

 In higher category theory, one considers not only objects and arrows, but arrows between the arrows, arrows between arrows between arrows, and so on ad infinitum.
 For example, the category of small categories Cat is naturally a 2-category, with functors as its arrows and natural transformations as the arrows between functors.
 In this setting, commutative diagrams may include these higher arrows as well, which are often depicted in the following style: $\Rightarrow$.
 For example, the following (somewhat trivial) diagram depicts two categories C and D, together with two functors F, G : C → D and a natural transformation α : F ⇒ G:

-There are two kinds of composition in a 2-category (called vertical composition and horizontal composition), and they may also be depicted via pasting diagrams (see 2-category#Definition for examples).
+There are two kinds of composition in a 2-category (called vertical composition and horizontal composition), and they may also be depicted via pasting diagrams (see 2-category#Definitions for examples).